 unchanged.
 The Authentication frame is constructed using the appropriate procedure in 12.3.3.2

-(Open System authentication), 12.3.3.3 (Shared Key authentication), 13.5 (FT protocol), or 13.6 (FT resource request protocol) or 12.12 (Preassociation Security Negotiation).
+(Open System authentication), 12.3.3.3 (Shared Key authentication), 13.5 (FT protocol), or 13.6 (FT resource request protocol) or 12.12 (Preassociation Security Negotiation) or 12.14.x (Enhanced Data Privacy Key Exchange).

 g) Upon receipt of an MLME-AUTHENTICATE.response primitive, if the ResultCode is SUCCESS, the MLME shall transmit an Authentication frame that is constructed using the appropriate procedure in 12.3.3.2 (Open System authentication), 12.3.3.3 (Shared Key authentication), 13.5 (FT protocol), or 13.6 (FT resource request protocol), or 12.12 (Preassociation Security Negotiation) with a status code of SUCCESS., and the